GKJCJG/fridge_magnets/README.md

 ![Screenshot of Fridge Magnets](./fridge_screen.jpg)

+### Dragging multiple boxes

+When the number of text boxes increases, it can be bothersome to move each box one by one.
+In order to move multiple boxes simultaneously, hold the Control key while clicking on each box to be moved.
+Release the control key, and drag anywhere in the green-bordered box to move all of the selected textboxes.

 ## To get it running

 The app consists of a single HTML page with a style tag in the header and a short JS script at the end of the body.
 Simply open the html file in a browser or click the link above to get the app running.